-Flow uses a variation of the Gini Coefficient to calculate the sharing index.
-The Gini Coefficient comes from the field of economics and is commonly used to measure the wealth distribution in a society (when you hear TV pundits say things like “the top 1% owns 40% of the wealth of a country” they are resting on this interesting field of research.)
+Flow uses a variation of the Gini Coefficient (external site, opens in new tab) to calculate the sharing index.
+The Gini Coefficient comes from the field of economics and is commonly used to measure the wealth distribution in a society.
+When you hear TV pundits say things like “the top 1% owns 40% of the wealth of a country” they are resting on this field of research.

 In our case, think of a PR comment as a unit of wealth.
-In a perfect world, everyone performs an equal number of reviews, thus the wealth is evenly distributed.
-Alternatively, if one person performs all the reviews, he has hoarded all the knowledge available via reviews.
+In a perfect world, everyone performs an equal number of reviews and the wealth is evenly distributed.
+Alternatively, if one person performs all the reviews, they have hoarded all the knowledge available via reviews.

-In practice, PR reviews are not the only way to share knowledge; and, as in life, there are other forms of wealth that aren’t considered in a Gini Coefficient.
-However, we have found that the knowledge sharing index makes for a management good signal.
-You can use it to help identify engineers who are not part of the everyday flow of reviews as well as find silos and other anti-patterns that often bubble up simply because they are hard to spot.
-The Knowledge Sharing Index adds a nice tool to help your team collaborate and share knowledge via reviews.
+In practice, PR reviews are not the only way to share knowledge, just as there are other forms of wealth that aren’t considered in a Gini Coefficient.
+However, we have found that the Knowledge sharing index makes for a good signal for management.
+You can use it to help identify engineers who are not part of the everyday flow of reviews, as well as find silos and other anti-patterns that can bubble up because they're hard to spot.
+The Knowledge sharing index adds a nice tool to help your team collaborate and share knowledge via reviews.